Stocks drift as strong week for Wall Street heads for close

 NEW YORK (AP) — Stocks are drifting Friday as a strong week for Wall Street appears to be heading for a quiet close.

 The S&P 500 was 0.3% higher after flipping between small gains and losses through the morning.
 It’s on pace for its third winning week in the last four and near its highest level since the start of December.
-The Dow Jones Industrial Average was up 53 points, or 0.2%, at 34,003, as of noon Eastern time, while the Nasdaq composite was 0.7% higher.
+The Dow Jones Industrial Average was up 67 points, or 0.2%, at 34,020, as of 1:22 p.m.
+Eastern time, while the Nasdaq composite was 0.9% higher.

 Another big gain for Tesla’s stock was also supporting the market.
 It rose 8.8% following its stronger-than-expected profit report for the end of 2022 released earlier in the week.